bitcoin/bitcoin/doc/managing-wallets.md

 used, the BIP 44, 49, 84, and 86 standard derivation paths will be used.
 After migrating, a new backup of the wallet(s) will need to be created.

+> [!IMPORTANT]
-Given that there is an extremely large number of possible configurations for the scripts that Legacy wallets can know about, be watching for, and be able to sign for, `migratewallet` only makes a best effort attempt to capture all of these things into Descriptor wallets.
-There may be unforeseen configurations which result in some scripts being excluded.
+> Given that there is an extremely large number of possible configurations for
+> the scripts that Legacy wallets can know about, be watching for, and be able
+> to sign for, `migratewallet` only makes a best effort attempt to capture all
+> of these things into Descriptor wallets.
+There may be unforeseen
+> configurations which result in some scripts being excluded.

 If a migration fails unexpectedly or otherwise misses any scripts, please create an issue on GitHub.
 A backup of the original wallet can be found in the wallet directory with the name `<name>-<timestamp>.legacy.bak`.

 The backup can be restored using the methods discussed in the [Restoring the Wallet From a Backup](#16-restoring-the-wallet-from-a-backup) section.